Did you promise yourself that this was the last year you’d spend hours polishing silver after hosting the holidays?

 Although it’s a time-consuming step, contacting silver matching services gives you the benefit of a professional evaluation.
 Just check out the screenshot of their bid below:

 Can you tell the difference between a demitasse spoon, youth five o’clock spoon, and a fruit spoon at first glance?
-Probably not – meaning there’s a chance that you’re about to sell a silk purse for the price of a sow’s ear.
+Probably not–meaning there’s a chance that you could unwittingly sell something for far below its value.

 Basically, getting a bid for your pattern gives you a chance to scan through and see which pieces are worth high amounts, then look those up online to make sure that you’re not mistaking one item for another (and possibly losing out).

-Silver and other precious metals are measured in troy ounces, which is 31.1 grams.
-That’s opposed to standard (avoirdupois) ounce, which is 28.35 grams.
+Silver and other precious metals are measured in troy ounces, which is 31.1 grams per ounce.
+That’s opposed to the standard ounce, which is 28.35 grams.
 Ounce-for-ounce, the difference might not seem like much, but it adds up quickly when you’re trading in larger quantities.

 Going back to our demitasse spoon, we know that it sells for $15–24.99 individually on eBay, or for $9 to a silver matching service.
 But, what about the value of the silver itself?

-At .36 troy ounces, and with the current silver spot at $16.80 at the time of writing, that gives it a melt value of just around $4.
-This isn't a lot for one piece.
-However, the spoon measures barely over 4”, meaning that larger pieces are obviously worth more.
+At .36 troy ounces, and with the current silver spot (price per ounce) at $14.39 at the time of writing, that gives it a melt value (how much it would be worth if it was melted down) of just around $5.15.
+This isn’t a lot for one piece.
+However, the spoon measures barely over 4 inches, meaning that larger pieces are obviously worth more.

 Make a spreadsheet of your sterling silver tableware, noting how many of each piece you have, and list three prices.
-For example, a single demitasse teaspoon can be sold:
+For example, the single demitasse teaspoon we sent to the matching services for a quote can be sold:

 - To a service for $9